Pverheijen/pythontorust/content/blog/setup/2024-09-18-deploying.md

 date: 2024-09-18
 ---

-# Deployment
+# Deploying My Website with Netlify

-For my personal website, [peterverheijen.nl](http://peterverheijen.nl), I used Hugo to build it.
-Hugo is a static website framework built with Go(lang).
-For deploying it I used an S3 bucket on Azure.
-There's an extension on VS Code that allows you to ship all of your files to your bucket and configure the bucket in such a way that your website url points to the files.
+For my personal website, [peterverheijen.nl](http://peterverheijen.nl), I originally used Hugo, a static site generator built with Go.
+I hosted the site using an S3 bucket on Azure, with a convenient VS Code extension that allowed me to upload files to the bucket and configure the URL to serve the website directly from there.

-This time, I’m interested in exploring other popular deployment options, such as Netlify and Vercel.
-However, after reading [this discussion](https://github.com/orgs/vercel/discussions/3181), it appears there are some current issues with Vercel.
-Therefore, I’ll be giving Netlify a try instead.
+This time around, I wanted to explore other popular deployment platforms, specifically Netlify and Vercel.
+However, after reading this [this discussion](https://github.com/orgs/vercel/discussions/3181), I discovered some ongoing issues with Vercel.
+As a result, I decided to give Netlify a try instead.

-## Netlify
+## Getting Started with Netlify

-Creating an account on Netlify is straightforward, the [url](https://app.netlify.com/signup) for signing up.
-I'm hosting [my code](https://github.com/Pverheijen/pythontorust) on [Github](https://github.com/).
-For this reason I'm using Github as OAuth to my Netlify account.

-After logging in, you can create a new site.
-Since I already have a site the option to select is called "add new site" and whenever you click on this you create a new website with the following options:
+Setting up a Netlify account is simple.
+You can sign up via this [link](https://app.netlify.com/signup).
+Since [my code](https://github.com/Pverheijen/pythontorust) is hosted on GitHub, I used GitHub for OAuth authentication to streamline the process.

+Once logged in, you can create a new site by selecting **"Add New Site"** in the admin console.
+If your project already exists on GitHub, it’s easiest to import the repository directly.

 ![New site in the admin console of Netlify](../../../netlify-new-site.JPG)

 If you already have your repository set up, I'd suggest importing an existing one.

+## Configuring Netlify

-In order to instruct Netlify what to do, I suggest adding a netlify.toml to the root of your project to tell Netlify what the build process should look like.
-I've added the one for the Zola theme here.
+To tell Netlify how to build and deploy your project, I recommend adding a netlify.toml file to the root of your project.
+Here’s an example of my setup for a Zola theme:

 ```toml
 [build]